InspiringLifeDesign/InspiringLifeDesign.github.io/_posts/2018/2018-08-15-july-2018-income-report.markdown

 * Create a Learn With Me page, so that I can **offer one-to-one mentoring and training** for any prospective clients
 * Create a **Media Kit** and add this to the website, so that it's easy for companies looking to work with me to find out more information
 * Create a **Rate Card** which will form part of my Media Kit, but which will only be sent out in response to enquiries (rather than being available online)
-* Grow my [**#lifedesigners email list**](/signup/signup_page.html){:target="_blank"} from 8 to 9 subscribers
+* Grow my [**Life Designers email list**](/signup/signup_page.html){:target="_blank"} from 8 to 9 subscribers
 * Increase the **domain authority** for [inspiringlifedesign.com](/){:target="_blank"} from  12 to 13

 ##### Courses
-* Prepare for and launch the first week of my **#PublishIn8** program.
+* Prepare for and launch the first week of my **PublishIn8** program.
 This is a trial run so I can test that the program is feasible for people to work through in the timescale (8 weeks).
 The program is not open to purchase yet, but you can [register your interest by **joining the waitlist**](/signup/publishin8.html){:target="_blank"} if you'd like the opportunity to do a hands-on, real-time training course (delivered via live video sessions with me) which will see you publish your first online book in just 8 weeks!

 ##### Social Media
 * Grow [**Instagram**](https://www.instagram.com/inspiringlifedesign/){:target="_blank" rel="nofollow"} following from 1,369 to 1,500